YU-Zhejian/art_modern/Readme.md

 ### Template-Based Simulation

 Template-based simulation is often used to introduce Illumina-specific errors to cDNA molecules generated from some upstream simulator like [CAMPAREE](https://camparee.readthedocs.io/en/latest/).
 In this mode, single-end reads will be started from the first base of the template while paired-end/mate-pair reads will span the entire template.
-The template-based simulation mode also supports PBSIM3 Transcripts format.
+The template-based simulation mode also supports the PBSIM3 Transcripts format.
 For example:

 ```shell
 opt/build_release/art_modern \